 Wellbeing is our ability to feel good and function well.
 It provides us with the resilience to navigate the natural highs and lows we all experience in our lives, and to bounce forward.
 And in doing so, enables us to cognitively, emotionally, socially, spiritually, and physically thrive.
-At St John’s we all aspire to Learn to Soar, and our wellbeing provides our wings to do so.
-We pride ourselves on being a safe, supportive, inclusive, confident and connected learning community.
-And at all times, the wellbeing of our students, staff and families is at the core of school life.
+At St John’s Grammar we all aspire to Learn to Soar, and our wellbeing framework provides the wings to do so.
+We pride ourselves on being a safe, supportive, inclusive, confident and connected learning community and at all times, the wellbeing of our students, staff and families is at the core of school life.

 Introducing our Wellbeing Framework